 DEADLINE: WHOI Ocean Science Journalism Fellowship

-The Woods Hole Oceanographic Institution (WHOI) is now accepting applications for its annual Ocean Science Journalism Fellowship program, which will be held from October 14-18, 2019.
-Deadline is May 17.
+The Woods Hole Oceanographic Institution (WHOI) is now accepting applications for its annual Ocean Science Journalism Fellowship program, which will be held Oct 18-22, 2021.
+Deadline is Aug 13.

-The Fellowship is a one-week, residential experience open to professional science writers, producers, and editors working for print, broadcast, radio, and Internet media.
+WHOI’s Ocean Science Journalism (OSJ) Fellowship offers professional science writers, producers, and editors working for print, broadcast, radio, and digital media the residential experience at a leading ocean research institution.
 Created in 2000, the program is designed to introduce science journalists to the interdisciplinary and wide-ranging fields of oceanography and ocean engineering.

 The ideal candidates will have at least two years of writing, producing, or editing experience for a general-interest audience.
-Freelancers, book authors, and writers from nontraditional media may also be considered, but should be able to show a substantial portfolio of work.
+Preference to those with a scientific background or science-focused beat.